andydavies/netlify-build-plugin-speedcurve/README.md

 package = "netlify-build-plugin-speedcurve"
 ```

 3. Grab your [SpeedCurve API Key (Admin > Teams)](https://speedcurve.com/admin/teams) and the ID for the site you want to test (under Settings > Sites) and store them as environmental variables inside of Netlify.
+Save them as SPEEDCURVE_API_KEY & SPEEDCURVE_SITE_ID.

 3. Using the latest version of the Netlify CLI, run a dry build: